tombresee/Pyscript_Examination/index.md

 | `<py-script>`   | Indicates to HTML to to execute the python code  |
 | `<py-env>` | Indicates to HTML what your python library dependencies are (if you don't need any python libraries, it's blank).
 This component defines the Python packages needed to run your Python code...  |

+Pyscript defines the tag `<py-env>` which defines the Python packages your program requires.
+IF you refer to a numpy command for instance without refering to it from py-env, it will not work, you will get a error similiar to something like this:  ```ModuleNotFoundError: No module named 'altair'```

 <br>